Hope 4 the future

-Our Youth Education Program is designed to teach youths in Grade 6-8 about healthy relationships to help eliminate violence in our community.
+Our Youth Education Program is designed to teach youths in Grades 6-8 about healthy relationships to help eliminate violence in our community.
 It is a preventative program that uses self-esteem building activities to highlight the importance of having a positive personal self-image.
 The desired program outcome is that young women and men who receive the curriculum will have improved self-esteem, better resiliency and coping skills, and overall healthier relationships which in turn will act as a significant protective factor for them from experiencing or perpetrating domestic violence.

 The I AM program is a self-esteem building program for youth aged 12-14 that creates opportunities for participants to examine the messages and stereotypes portrayed both in our lives and through the social media messages we receive.

 The program provides tools to build healthy relationships with ourselves and those around us.
 The 8 session program is fun and interactive.
 Learning and conversations are facilitated through games, music, tik tok videos and popular shows.

 The INSPIRE program is an empathy building program for youth aged 10-13 that creates opportunities for participants to learn more about building healthy relationships, bullying, and changes in our lives.

 The program provides tools to promote healthy communication, how to show empathy as well as some of the barriers present.
 The 8 session program is fun and interactive.
 Learning and conversations are facilitated through games, and popular shows/movies.

 “I AM” is a FREE eight-week program available to all schools and community centres within Waterloo Region.
 The program curriculum meets the Ontario Ministry of Education guidelines and includes various forms of media to address all learning styles and engage students’ cognitive, behavioural and emotional learning processes.
 Pre and post evaluation tools are used to measure the success of the program.